Andy Pandy Review

 Our Analysis and Test Results

-Andy Pandy is a part of the Hansen Kids LLC company, as a small owner-operated business located in Michigan.
+Andy Pandy is a part of the Hansen Kids LLC company, a small owner-operated business located in Michigan.
 Inspired by their love of family and the planet, the company strives to create environmentally friendly and safe products for children.
 In 2013, the Hansen family released their dream diaper, the Andy Pandy Premium Bamboo disposable diapers, after years of research and testing to create a quality, eco-friendly product.

 This diaper scored well for leakage, coming in above-average in our tests.
-In our tests, we had minimal to no leaking during testing, but some Amazon reviewers did experience some leaking during normal use, which impacted the leakage score.
-This score is still good, but the competing green diaper, Nature Babycare earned an 8.
+We had minimal to no leaking during testing, but some Amazon reviewers did experience some leaking during normal use, which impacted the leakage score.

-We also loved the efforts this brand has made to create an eco-friendly diaper with nods to baby health as well.
-This diaper uses renewable bamboo for the outside, and inside covers raised with no pesticides or chemicals, it is totally chlorine-free (TCF), and biodegradable under the right conditions.
+We also love the efforts of this brand to create an eco-friendly diaper with nods to a baby's health as well.
+This diaper uses renewable bamboo for the outside and inside covers grown without the use of pesticides or chemicals; it is totally chlorine-free (TCF) and biodegradable under the right conditions (rare in a traditional landfill).
 This diaper is latex, dye, perfume, alcohol, preservatives, phthalates, PVC, TBT, and Antioxidant free.
-It does have an aloe liner, which is akin to a lotion additive in our opinion and a pH strip for wetness indicating.
+It does have an aloe liner, which is akin to a lotion additive (in our opinion), and a pH strip for wetness indicating.

-This diaper is also not very durable.
-Compared to the other options we tested, this diaper earned a well below average score for durability as it seems fragile, and the backing falls apart.
-Our research also indicated that some users had trouble with faulty tabs and leaking SAP (the portion of the diaper that collects and traps liquids and looks something like Jello when full).
-A diaper doesn't have to have a very long life, and we suspect the attempt at being biodegradable has left this product on the thinner side, but it should last between diaper changes, so you don't end up with a mess on your hands.
+Our research indicated that some users had trouble with faulty tabs and leaking SAP (the portion of the diaper that collects and traps liquids and looks something like Jello when full).
+A diaper doesn't have to live long, and we suspect the attempt at biodegradability has left this product on the thinner side, but it should last between diaper changes, so you don't end up with a mess on your hands.